dominikkeisz/go-aws-s3-object-list/README.md

-# go-aws-s3-bucket-list
+# go-aws-s3-object-list
-Go program for listing contents of your desired AWS S3 bucket
+Go program for listing objects of your desired AWS S3 bucket

 ### Configuration
 *~/.aws/config* needs to hold your region at least